 A list like this can be tough to put together, though, when you consider the fact that the B-Movies of yesterday are the A-Movies of today.
 Superhero films, Pirates of the Caribbean, Indiana Jones, Aliens, all of these are beloved and critically revered today but that all have roots in cheesy serials and early B-Movies.

-Many of the directors who did these productions were—and many still are—incredibly smart and talented people who could handle anything you threw at them if given the chance.
+Many of the directors who worked on these productions were—and many still are—incredibly smart and talented people who could handle anything you threw at them if given the chance.

 Of course, Roger Corman is the most obvious example.
-First of all, he’s worked with just about every great actor in the business.
+He is the king of the B-movie.
+He’s worked with just about every great actor in the business.
 He’s made some incredibly silly stuff, but he has also been involved with some really smart and innovative projects as well.
 His early Poe pictures, in particular, show him as a master of performance and dialogue.
 He could have easily applied what works about those films to just about any genre and I’m certain it would have been a success.

-Albert Pyun has made some of the most absurd B-Movies ever, but he made even the most off-the-wall premises watchable.
+Albert Pyun has made some of the most absurd B-Movie offerings ever, but he made even the most off-the-wall premises watchable.
 Dollman stands, um, tall with some ‘80s action movies even though it was made a decade later.
-He could even have made his Captain America work if it was given anything resembling a budget.
+He could have even made his Captain America work if it was given anything resembling a budget.
 If he’d been given the chance and the money, he could easily have gone on to be a large-scale action director.

 Maybe not so much Charles Band, director of Evil Bong, but the Band of the mid ‘80s who directed Trancers, that guy should have been given the opportunity to direct a bigger budget action movie right after that.
 Of course, Band has always had a producer’s mindset more so than that of a director, even when directing.